All For One & One For All (2002)

 Final Verdict: 6 out of 10 musketeers bleeding out their lives in the muck of the Rhineland, their pistols slowly sinking away in the trampled mire, horses screaming as 18-pounders draw lines of arterial red through companies of young men.
 Mutilated, they clamber up, lungs burning with tuberculosis, arms weak with starvation, clutching battered sabers and pressing velvet gloves on bleeding stumps, raising a salute to the setting sun and screaming un pour tous, tous pour un! as the ground thunders with the oncoming charge of Imperialist Cavalry.

-Sadly, anyone taking more then a quarter of their hit points (which in this case means 4 or more damage), suffers from Grievous injury, which means that any hit from a pistol has a flat 62.5% chance of suffering a possibility of Grievous injury from A SINGLE PISTOL HIT, 70% chance with a Musket.
-In addition, any critical hit from a pistol inflicts a possible GRIEVOUS INJURY as well as inflicting double damage, and pistols crit on 18-20 (which may be improved as per improved critical) and muskets on a 17-20.
-Even if your character has loads and loads of hit points, there is still a flat 15-20% chance you will sustain a grievous injury from a blackpowder weapon.
-But what of high AC?
-No such thing bitch, no armour rules!
+Sadly, anyone taking more then a quarter of their hit points (which in this case means 4 damage or more), suffers from Grievous Injury, meaning that anyone taking a hit from a pistol has a flat 62.5% chance of being at risk of Grievous Injury (FROM A SINGLE PISTOL HIT) or 70% chance with a Musket.
+In addition, any critical hit from a pistol inflicts a possible GRIEVOUS INJURY as well as inflicting double damage, and pistols crit on 18-20 (which may be improved as per the Improved Critical feat) and muskets on a 17-20.
+Even if your character has loads and loads of hit points, there is still a flat 15-20% chance you will sustain a Grievous Injury from a blackpowder weapon.
+But what of high AC as a possible defence?
+No such thing bitch, no armor rules!
 The only thing that can conceivably save your ass is the Expertise feat, allowing you to reduce your attack bonus to improve your AC.
 It is capped at 5.
-In general, a 17 is enough to hit you.
+Even at first levels against the most well-protected foe, a 17 is enough to hit you.

-So what if Jaques, 1st level Soldier, does indeed take such a hit?
-His 16 dex gives him a +3 to his reflex save, which is otherwise +0.
+So what if Jaques, 1st level Soldier, does indeed take a hit that puts him at risk of Grievous Injury?
+His 16 Dex gives him a +3 to his reflex save, which is otherwise +0.
 He must immediately make a Reflex Save DC 20, which he passes on a 17 or better, giving him a 20% chance.
 Even if he passes, he must make a subsequent Fortitude save DC 15 to avoid gangrene 24 hours later.
-Fortunately, Jaques is very tough and Fortitude is a good saving throw, so his total bonus is +4, which means he has a 55% chance.
-His total chance of emerging unscathed from a single hit with a possibility of grievous injury is 11%.
+Fortunately, Jaques is very tough and Fortitude is a good saving throw, so his total bonus is +4, which means he has a 55% chance of making his save.
+His total chance of emerging unscathed from a single hit with the risk of grievous injury is 11%.
 GET LIGHTNING REFLEXES AND GREAT FORTITUDE GET THEM.

 Jaques chances of surviving amputation are pretty slim.
-Given the high level and weird requirements, physicians are going to be rare and expensive, but the Amputate feat is available from level 5 onward to anyone who can scrounge together 8 ranks in heal.
+Given the high level and exorbitant requirements, physicians are going to be rare and expensive, but the Amputate feat is available from level 5 onward to anyone who can scrounge together 8 ranks in Heal.
 Since a 1st level soldier can’t exactly expect the tender ministrations of the King’s physician, we shall settle for the minimum of expertise required to get the job done.
-Battlefield Surgeon Pierre has 8 ranks in heal and a wisdom of 14.
+Battlefield Surgeon Pierre has 8 ranks in Heal and a Wisdom of 14.
 He must operate on Jaques.
 The DC for the surgery is 25, so Pierre has a 30% chance of saving Jaque’s life, if he fails Jaque bleeds out.
 The surgery inflicts 1d8 extra points of damage but this will rarely matter.
-What is far more significant is that Jaques now loses a limb and at least 1 point of Dex, meaning his chance to avoid further Grievous injury has been reduced.
-All in all, projectile weapons in AfO are serious buisness.
+What is far more significant is that Jaques now loses a limb and at least 1 point of Dex, meaning his chance to avoid further Grievous Injury has been reduced.
+All in all, projectile weapons in AfO are serious business.